Old media executives too busy, private for Twitter

 "I understand how to wash dishes.
 I don't do it regularly," he said.

-His rival Martin Sorrell, of WPP, who has never been reluctant to air his views on television, was not keen to join Twitter's 200 million users either.
+His rival Martin Sorrell, of WPP (WPP.L), who has never been reluctant to air his views on television, was not keen to join Twitter's 200 million users either.

 "I have enough to do answering your emails," he said.
 "I'm 66 years old.
 I'm almost in the glue factory."